timjaya/nbadash/README.md

 Pick an application that you will enjoy working with, because you will be working on it for a substantial part of the semester!
 Try to pick an application that can be populated with real data, since it will make the application more interesting.

 You will implement your web application Google Cloud.
-See [programming.md](./programing.md) for details.
+You'll be able to share the URL with your friends.
+It'll be awesome.
+See [programming.md](./programming.md) for details.

 ### Summary of Deadlines